 Empathy refers to the ability to feel what another person is feeling.
 Empathy skills are very important for networking, as they make others feel that you understand and can relate to their emotions and experiences.

-A positive attitude is another important networking skill, as others are drawn to those with a friendly, positive demeanor.
-Positivity can help you develop a strong rapport with others quickly and, in general, help you to be more instantly likable and memorable.
+A positive attitude is another important networking skill, as others are drawn to those with a friendly, positive demeanour.
+Positivity can help you develop a strong rapport with others quickly and, in general, help you to be more instantly likeable and memorable.

-Humor is humanizing and helps people come together on common ground.
-When used appropriately, humor can draw people to you and eliminate tension, putting people immediately at ease.
-People with humor also tend to be more approachable.
+Humour is humanizing and helps people come together on common ground.
+When used appropriately, humour can draw people to you and eliminate tension, putting people immediately at ease.
+People with humour also tend to be more approachable.

 Focus is also an important networking skill, as it enables you to give the person with whom you're speaking your full attention.
 It will help you be an active listener and allow you to better establish a genuine connection.